 Skip to main content

 Agents are a new buyer of your API, and they don’t onboard the way humans do.
 They don’t sit at a browser, fill out a Stripe Checkout, or remember to top up a credit balance.
 Today they either stall at your paywall or hardcode a human’s API key.
 Nevermined turns that failure mode into revenue with a small server-side integration.
 Agents holding a delegated card mint an x402 access token, send it to your endpoint, and you provision or top up access in response.
-You verify and settle through Nevermined’s x402 facilitator; the buyer’s card is charged on Stripe or Visa Intelligent Commerce rails, depending on how it was enrolled.
+You verify and settle through Nevermined’s x402 facilitator; the buyer’s card is charged through Stripe, Braintree, or the Visa Trusted Agent Protocol depending on how it was enrolled.
+All three settle x402 charges through the same nvm:card-delegation scheme — your endpoint code doesn’t change.
 Exa is the live reference.
 Agents pay Exa $7 via a Nevermined-delegated card and receive an Exa API key with $7 of credits.
 When the key runs out, the agent tops up through the same endpoint.
 Same key, more credits, no human touched it.

 What you build, in five steps